cyb3rmik3/Defender-AMA-coverage/README.md

 *   **Coverage Analysis**
     Detect devices that:
     *   Are onboarded to MDE but missing AMA
-    *   Are not sending SecurityEvent logs despite being onboarded
+    *   Are not sending SecurityEvent/Syslog logs despite being onboarded

 *   **Filtering Options**
     Filter by: